What to Bring to Your VITA Session

 - Amended returns

-- Prepare or e-file a return for a small business (Schedules C and F).
-However, we can do a Schedule C-EZ for nonemployee income that you receive on Form 1099.
+- Prepare or e-file a return for a small business.
+However, we can do a Schedule C for nonemployee income that you receive on Form 1099.

-- Prepare or e-file a return for rental property (Schedule E).
+- Prepare or e-file a return for rental property or farming (Schedules E and F).

 - Prepare or e-file a complex Schedule D (capital gains/losses).

 - Prepare or e-file a form 8606 (nondeductible IRAs)

 - Prepare or e-file a form 8615 (minor’s investment income)

 We will not prepare complicated returns.
 If your return is outside of our scope we will let you know that we cannot assist you.